TundeAdekoya/VStream/README.md

 # VStream
-A private streaming platform for learning and connecting that features a simple user interface and an easy user experience. https://github.com/TundeAdekoya/VStream
+A private streaming platform for learning and connecting.
+The application features a simple user interface and an easy user experience. https://github.com/TundeAdekoya/VStream